jiyeonk7/DUET-Dually-Guided-Knowledge-Distillation-/README.md

 3. Set ./model/CDAE_DGKD.py<br/>
     self.unintFilePath: path for uninteresting file (file containing the result of teacher \#1)<br/>
     self.intFilePath: path for interesting file (file containing the result of teacher \#1)<br/>
-    * We only uploaded a portion of the files with the result of teacher \#1
     * The full dataset can be found at https://drive.google.com/drive/folders/11apeRr60DAZBHZHEz5zUhZCAWZZW_8F4?usp=sharing
     <br/>
 4. Run main.py<br/>